swup/fragment-plugin/README.md

   ]
 });
 ```
-During fragment visits, all the [animation classes](https://swup.js.org/getting-started/how-it-works/) from swup will be added directly to the matching fragments instead of the `html` element.
+When a rule matches for a visit, the plugin will:

+- overwrite the [`containers`](https://swup.js.org/options/#containers) with the rule's `fragments`
+- preserve the current scroll position
+- set the [`animationScope`](https://swup.js.org/options/#animation-scope) to `containers` for scoped animations for the fragments only
-If the current `rule` has a `name` (e.g. "my-route"), that will be reflected as a class `.to-my-route` on the fragment.
+- if the current `rule` has a `name` (e.g. "my-route"), that will be reflected as a class `.to-my-route` on the fragment.

 ```css
 /*